-On rear-wheel-drive vehicles, rear-axle ratio is an important part of a successful towing equation.
-It is expressed as a ratio between the driveshaft revolutions per minute and the rear axle's revolutions per minute.
+The axle ratio is an important part of a successful towing equation.
+It is expressed as a ratio between the driveshaft revolutions per minute and the axle's revolutions per minute.
 It is always given as a numerical shaft expression like 4.1:1.
-This means the small pinion gear at the end of the drive shaft must rotate 4.1 times for every single rotation of the rear axle / shafts.
+This means the small pinion gear at the end of the drive shaft must rotate 4.1 times for every single rotation of the axle shafts.

-Each rear-axle ratio in the spectrum of those offered has a plus and minus.
+Each axle ratio in the spectrum of those offered has a plus and minus.
 A ratio that is "low" in the number of drive shaft rotations for every axle rotation results in lower engine rpm and in better fuel economy, longer engine life and quieter running.
 But it won't be good for quick acceleration, climbing grades, carrying loads or pulling a trailer.